Universal Creative: Hagrid's Magical Creatures Motorbike Adventure

 Universal Creative's Hagrid's Magical Creatures Motorbike Adventure has 7 launches, more than most coasters, and contains the longest coaster track in Florida, measuring approximately 1 mi in length.
 The ride has a free-fall vertical drop of 17 ft, and it catapults guests 65 ft in the air at more than a 70-degree angle before immediately dropping them back down in one movement.
 The construction of this attraction also included planting a forest of 1,200 trees.

 Hagrid's Magical Creatures Motorbike Adventure won the Thea Award from the Themed Entertainment Association for outstanding achievement, the Best New Roller Coaster Award from Theme Park Insider, and was named "best new attraction installation of 2019" from the 2019 Golden Ticket Awards.

 Transformers: The Ride - 3D

 Universal Creative, in partnership with Oceaneering International and Industrial Light & Magic, created Transformers: The Ride - 3D at Universal Studios Singapore, Universal Studios Hollywood, and Universal Orlando Resort.
 The attraction blends computer-generated imagery with reality, using 14 screens and physical props.
 Universal Creative opened this attraction in Singapore in 2011, Hollywood in 2012, and Orlando in 2013.
-Due to space constraints, the Orlando ride was placed on two stories.
+Due to space constraints, all 3 rides are placed on two stories.
 Transformers: The Ride - 3D has won numerous awards, including the Thea Award for outstanding achievement, the International 3D Society Lumiere Award, and was named "best new attraction" from Theme Park Insider.